bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 https://download.opensuse.org/distribution/openSUSE-current/live/

 ### Required software tools on the building Linux host
-#### sfdisk version later than 2.26
+#### sfdisk version later than 2.28 (2.37 or later is best)
-This procedure makes use of version 2.26 or later of the "sfdisk" hard drive partitioning tool.
+This procedure makes use of version 2.28 or later of the "sfdisk" hard drive partitioning tool.
+Version 2.37 or later is even better as these more recent versions will partition the disk in a slightly more efficient manner.

 This tool should be available on any modern Linux system with software more recent than 2015 or so.
-Earlier versions cannot manipulate the "GPT" style partition table as used by the Seagate Central.
+Versions of sfdisk earlier than v2.26 cannot manipulate the "GPT" style partition table as used by the Seagate Central.
+Versions earlier than v2.28 do not have the "--delete" flag which is also desireable in this procedure.

 Issue the "sfdisk -v" command as per the following example to confirm the version of "sfdisk" in your system.